krithiga7/covid-19-tracker-/README.md

 Affected people of covid 19 are differentiated by active ,confirmed , deceased recovered Total number of people vaccinated doses are also administrated The tabular column reffered here is mentioned the number of people affected by covid 19 are differentiated by state wse  and differentiated  by active conformed deceased recovered
-Indian map mentioned here indicates th states with coloured effects menton the covid affected and delivers contents of states .
+Indian map mentioned here indicates the states with coloured effects menton the covid affected and delivers contents of states.

 Output/ Post Condition: